-The convergence of Information Technology (IT) and Operational Technology (OT) systems has fundamentally changed manufacturing cybersecurity.
+The convergence of Information Technology (IT) and Operational Technology (OT) systems has reshaped manufacturing cybersecurity.
 While traditional IT security focuses on data confidentiality and integrity, OT systems prioritize availability and real-time performance.
 When cybersecurity solutions designed for IT environments are applied to OT systems, they can interfere with production operations or create performance issues that affect manufacturing efficiency.

 Understanding the manufacturing compliance landscape